jitendra9911/vibenest/replit.md

 **Cross-Platform:** VibeNest is available as a web application and can be built as a native Android app using Capacitor.

+**Mobile Authentication:** The Android app uses a token-based authentication system that opens OAuth in the system browser and seamlessly exchanges temporary tokens for persistent sessions.

 ## User Preferences

 Preferred communication style: Simple, everyday language.